Infant and Toddler Health

 - Sneezing and coughing

 - Loss of appetite

 If you think your child has the flu, it's a good idea to call your doctor's office or the NurseLine.
 Even if it's just a cold, ask about ways to alleviate symptoms, which may include:

 - Making sure your child gets plenty of rest and drinks lots of fluids

 - Giving your child some over-the-counter medication to relieve symptoms – but nothing with aspirin in it

-Children under 5 are typically at a higher risk of serious flu-related complications, according to the Center for Disease Control and Prevention (CDC).
+Children under 5 are typically at a higher risk of serious flu-related complications, according to the Center for Disease Control and Prevention (CDC)(Opens a new window).
 Talk to your doctor about getting your child vaccinated when he or she is old enough – generally around 6 months.

 Ear infections are a common health concern for babies and toddlers.
 But that doesn't mean every earache is caused by an ear infection.
 Your child's ear could be irritated from soap, shampoo or water stuck in the ear, too.

 Consider calling your doctor if your child has these ear infection symptoms:

 - Fluid draining out of ears